jacobranson/jacobranson.github.io/index.md

     text: "Full-stack web developer and game designer."
 ---

 My name is Jake.
-I'm a 21 year old senior in Drexel University's Computer Science Class of 2021.
+I'm a senior in Drexel University's Computer Science Class of 2021.
 Alongside my B.S. in Computer Science, I have a concentration in Game Programming and Development.
 I currently work for Randstad USA at Vanguard as a full-stack web development intern.
 I have previously worked for ASRC Federal Mission Solutions as a developer intern on the Aegis Defence System, as well.
 One of my goals is to release an indie game in the next few years.

 ## Skills